IMPACTASSETS 50™

 Investments systematically include social and environmental sustainability practices in the due diligence process:

 Sunwealth is working to build a more inclusive solar economy; we are also working to strengthen and diversify our local and regional solar development ecosystem.
 For this reason, we pay particular attention to the solar development and installation partners with whom we partner to develop solar projects in our portfolio.
-Our investment model provides an opportunity to strengthen the local supply chain - creating jobs, revenue and long-term income streams for small businesses and independent contractors who comprise the "green economy" work force.
+Our investment model provides an opportunity to strengthen the local supply chain - creating jobs, revenue and long-term income streams for small businesses and independent contractors who comprise the "green economy" workforce.
 Recognizing that lack of representation among this workforce and the ownership of solar development companies creates an additional barrier to solar deployment in low-income neighborhoods and in communities of color, we are particularly focused on employee diversity and our partners' efforts to make solar jobs and training accessible to entry-level employees, especially from underrepresented communities.

 Impact Tracking and Monitoring